 Social workers provide critical support to many different populations in need, including children, the elderly, and people struggling with substance abuse or health issues.
 Evidence suggests that overloaded social workers are more likely to burn out and leave their jobs, while more manageable caseloads lead to greater retention, more time with clients, and, ultimately, better outcomes for those who need social work services.

 Social Work Month, celebrated each March, provides an excellent opportunity to raise awareness of the important contributions of social workers.
 First organized in 1963 by the National Association of Social Workers (NASW), National Professional Social Work Month was officially recognized in 1984 by a joint resolution of Congress and a proclamation from President Ronald Reagan.

-The month serves as a moment to acknowledge, promote, and advocate for social workers through activities, events, and other outreach and awareness efforts.
-Following a difficult year in which their work was more crucial than ever, NASW has chosen “Social Workers Are Essential” as the central theme for Social Work Month 2021.
+The month serves as an occasion to acknowledge, promote, and advocate for social workers through activities, events, and other outreach and awareness efforts.

 Resources for Celebrating Social Work Month

 Numerous opportunities are available to honor social workers during Social Work Month and beyond.
 NASW has been marking the occasion for nearly 60 years and has a number of tips and strategies for those looking to recognize social workers and the work they do.

 NASW provides several resources to boost Social Work Month awareness, including a sample press release, a letter to the editor, and a variety of other advertising materials and commemorative products.